nujievik/merge-tracks-with-video/README.md

 The executable file for Windows contains all the necessary components for the operation:
 - The set of scripts from the repository, compiled using **PyInstaller**.
-- A built-in compiled version of **Python**, required for the script to work.
 - Precompiled components of **MKVToolNix** (sourced from the official [MKVToolNix website](https://mkvtoolnix.download/downloads.html#windows)).
 - Precompiled version of **FFprobe** (sourced from BtbN's FFmpeg win64-gpl release on [GitHub](https://github.com/BtbN/FFmpeg-Builds/releases)).